Dalla Husband: Bibliography

 In 2015, Burnaby Art Gallery of University of British Columbia mounted an exhibition curated by Eva Tweedie: Gravure Automatique: Dalla Husband at Atelier 17.

 The Annex Galleries, Santa Rosa, California, maintain a biography of Husband on their website.

 Silvano Levy has presented the Husband story and analyzed key works in a 2021 article in Art Herstory.

+Christina Weyl.
+The Women of Atelier 17: Modernist Printmaking in Midcentury New York.
+(New Haven: Yale University Press) 2019.